LoneDev6/Wiki-ItemsAdder/faq/README.md

+---
+order: 800
+icon: question
+---
-# ❓ Frequently asked questions
+# Frequently asked questions

 _**What type of items/weapons/bows exists?
 Can I create item X, weapon Y... can I add this attribute, can I, can I, can I???
 Has the plugin this feature?
 Why I have this problem and that problem?**_